 When scheduling carriers for safety audits, the state continues to find that several have no intention of operating interstate and should not be eligible for review.
 If FMCSA would better manage its call center to vet these carriers prior to being entered for evaluation then it would save a great deal of wasted time on the states' part in tracking them down for scheduling.
-This issue was also raised at the FY 2019 MCSAP meeting in Chicago.

 The program is tested and proven.
-Aside from the potential increase in overall number of carriers, no impediments are anticipated in reaching the FY 2021-2023 New Entrant goals.
-It is uncertain at this time what effect the COVID-19 virus will have on the number of new carriers applying for audits in FY 2021.
+Aside from the potential increase in overall number of carriers, no additional impediments are anticipated in reaching the FY 2024-2026 New Entrant goals.

-Activity Plan for FY 2021 - 2023: Include a description of the activities proposed to help achieve the objectives.
+Activity Plan for FY 2024 - 2026: Include a description of the activities proposed to help achieve the objectives.
 If group audits are planned, include an estimate of the number of group audits.